CodyV59/es-theme-epic-cody-RG351V/README.md

-## EpicNoir RetroPie Theme
+## FORK EpicNoir RetroPie Theme

-This is a modern dark RetroPie theme based on original ideas by Chicuelo and brought to life in collaboration with Nick L (c64-dev).
+Fork of epic noir Theme modified by CodyV59 to fit the RG351V from anbernic Thanks to Chicuelo and Nick L (c64-dev)

-Edits made by Jetup13
+Edits made by CodyV59
 Deacreased file sizes by nearly half, added systems, and made edits to make it viewable on smaller 480x320 devices like Odroid Go Advanced, RGB10, RK2020, RG351P, ect.

 ---